Welcome to my little space on the internet.

 I also like to poke OpenGL to see how much stuff it is possible to throw the GPU before performance starts to falter.
 Even mobile GPUs are reaching a level where where insane things are possible.

 I like to play music and can manage to produce sound and melody on a number of instruments, including hardingfele, violin, guitar, bass, piano and synthesizers.
+You can listen to my music on soundcloud.

 I'm also an eager hobby chef and like to cook for family and friends as time permits.